ramblingjoint/ramblingjoint/_posts/2018-03-04-034-comic-rupen-paul.md

 ---
 layout: post
-title:  "Interview with a comic: Rupen Paul"
+title:  "Life as a comic with Rupen Paul"
-excerpt: "In this episode we speak to Rupen Paul"
+excerpt: "In this episode we speak to Rupen Paul about the being a standup comedian"
-summary: "Submarines are awesome.
-We discuss the history and workings."
+summary: "An interview with a good friend and Bangalore's up and coming standup comedian Rupen Paul"
 episode: "034"
 audio: https://audio.simplecast.com/2bc6ba6f.mp3
 duration: "01:06:27"